makos135/tg-mini-split-cash-app/README.md

 ### Description

 This documentation contains general information about developing Telegram Mini App using VueJs and PrimeVue.
 Without diving into application logic.
+This project show how to interact with some of [twa-dev/SDK](https://github.com/twa-dev/SDK) properties like user information, Telegram client theme colors, saving and accessing data in CloudStorage.
+For easy testing there are defined some variables that are used if we do not used telegram client to launch mini app!.

 ### General
 To work with telegram api used [twa-dev/SDK](https://github.com/twa-dev/SDK).
 It allows to easy access to Telegram properties such as user information, user color palette and to interact with native Telegram application.